 - 401(k)/403(b)/defined contribution plans: If the contribution amount was lowered at any point during the year, revisit to ensure contributions are sufficient to receive the maximum company match.
-The limit this year for employee contributions increased by $500 to $19,000.
-If you’re over age 50, a step-up of an additional $6,000 is available.
+The limit this year for employee contributions is $20,500.
+If you’re over age 50, a step-up of an additional $6,500 is available.
 We advise clients to maximize contributions to a retirement plan to the extent cash flow allows.
 These contributions are typically pretax, serving to lower taxable income during working years.
 Contributions also compound more quickly than a similarly invested taxable portfolio.

-- IRA contributions: The IRA contribution limit also increased this year to $6,000.
-If you’ll be 50 or older this year, a catch-up contribution of an additional $1,000 is available for a total limit of $7,000.
+- IRA contributions: The IRA contribution limit is $6,000.
+If you’re 50 or older this year, a catch-up contribution of an additional $1,000 is available for a total limit of $7,000.
 While the annual contribution limit is the same for all IRAs, the tax treatment isn’t.
 Speak to your advisor before making an IRA contribution to ensure the most tax-efficient approach, which can change from year to year.
-For example, if your AGI is larger than $193,000 (married filing jointly) or $122,000 (single), then a direct contribution to a Roth IRA may be reduced or prohibited.
+For example, if your AGI is larger than $204,000 (married filing jointly) or $129,000 (single), then a direct contribution to a Roth IRA may be reduced or prohibited.
 If you’ve contributed to a Roth in the past, revisit any changes this year that may push your income over the threshold for a direct contribution.
 Read our related article on IRA contribution rules.

 Capital gain/loss harvesting

-Parsec strives to manage portfolios in a tax-efficient manner.
+Parsec strives to manage portfolios in a taxefficient manner.
 Portfolio managers harvest losses to offset capital gains realized throughout the year.
 If you have outside assets that have realized gains this year, reach out to your advisor to discuss possible additional year-end loss harvesting.
-Allso, read our recent blog post (Tax loss) Harvest Season is Almost Here!
+Also, read our recent blog post (Tax loss) Harvest Season is Almost Here!

 Health savings account (HSA)

 Contributions to an HSA are pretax if made through payroll deductions.
-If contributions are made with after-tax dollars, an “adjustment to income” deduction is taken, which serves to lower adjusted gross income.
+If contributions are made with after-tax dollars, an adjustment-toincome deduction is taken, which serves to lower adjusted gross income.
 In addition, withdrawals are not taxed if used for qualifying medical expenses.
-And don’t forget — HSA account balances roll over from year to year, unlike their FSA counterpart.
+And don’t forget — HSA account balances roll over from year to year, unlike their flexible spending account (FSA) counterpart.
 Given the tax-preferred treatment of HSAs, we recommend maximizing annual contributions if an HSA is available with your medical plan.
-For 2019, contributions can be made up to $3,500 for individual coverage and $7,000 for family coverage.
-For those over 55, an additional $1,000 can be added as a “catch-up” to these limits.
+For 2022, contributions can be made up to $3,650 for individual coverage and $7,300 for family coverage.
+For those over 55, an additional $1,000 can be added as a catch-up to these limits.
 Read our related article, “Health Savings Accounts: The Basics and the Retirement Benefits.”

 Medicare Part D review

 Changes can be made to an existing plan during open enrollment, which runs from October 15 to December 7.
 If you’ve experienced an increase in your monthly drug costs, we recommend reviewing your Part D coverage here: www.medicare.gov/drug-coverage-part-d.
 Formularies (drugs covered by a plan) may change from year to year.
 A review and comparison with other plans could uncover substantial savings.
-Related, read our in-depth Medicare article in our Q4 newsletter (starts on p10).
+Related, see all of our Medicare guidance.

 Overwhelmed?
-While we cannot help you with the cooking, cleaning and gift buying, we can help with your financial to-do list.
+We’re happy to help with your financial year-end to-do list.
 Give your advisor a call.
 Let us make sure you tackle any items on the list that apply to your unique situation.